 by Matt Slick

-So it would appear that before Adam and Eve sinned they were immortal in that given normal circumstances they would have lived forever.
-But, at the same time their bodies were capable of dying physically if there were an accident sufficient severity.
+So it would appear that before Adam and Eve sinned they were immortal in that given normal circumstances, they would have lived forever.
+But, at the same time, their bodies were capable of dying physically if there were an accident of sufficient severity.